Why Site Structure Matters More Than Ever

 2. Use Descriptive Anchor Text

 Anchor text provides context to both users and search engines.
 Use concise, descriptive anchor text that includes relevant keywords without overloading.
 Avoid generic phrases like click here or read more, as they offer little SEO value.
-Instead, try “learn more about site structure best practices.”
+Instead, try to “learn more about site structure best practices.”

 3. Limit the Number of Links Per Page